Putting Local People in Manchester At The Heart of Climate Action

 Participants have the opportunity to learn more about the figures behind their food and repeat the exercise to see where they could be making the best changes.

-Creating a community allotment
+Creating a community garden

 Community action in Harpurhey